Popup Toolkit User's Manual

 Welcome to Popup Toolkit Software!

-Popup Toolkit Software generates the Standard old-style Popups, Imposing Popups, Unblockable DHTML Popups, Unblockable text only Popups (Unblockable OnExit Popups) and Popup Rotators.
 You may choose the Popups behavior, looks, content and triggering mode along with other features using the controls in the application's user interface.
 The user interface is organized in tabs and sections.
 The tabs (screens) of the interface are covered comprehensively in manual section 3.
 User Interface.

 The software application has menus used to manipulate projects and access help.
-You may save and load Popup and Rotator projects using the File menu and open different help topics using the Help menu.
+You may save and load popup projects using the 'File' menu and open different help topics using the 'Help' menu, while in the 'Tools' menu there are settings and options.
 The menus are covered in manual section 2.
 Menu.

 2. Menu